-Commonly known as a seasonal affective disorder(SAD), seasonal depression to a mental condition that usually occur every year at the same time starting at fall becomes worse in winter and ends in spring.
-It is different to “cabin fever” or “the winter blues” in that its symptoms are more severe.
+Commonly known as a seasonal affective disorder(SAD), seasonal depression to a mental condition that usually occurs every year at the same time starting at fall becomes worse in winter and ends in spring.
+It is different from “cabin fever” or “the winter blues” in that its symptoms are more severe.

 There also exists another form of SAD referred to as “summer depression” in which symptoms are experienced starting in late spring or early summer and ends in winter.
 The severity of symptoms of SAD varies from one person to the other.